hutsoninc/gatsby-plugin-csv-feed/README.md

     {
       resolve: "gatsby-plugin-csv-feed",
       options: {
-        // Query to pass to all feed serializers
+        // Query to pass to all feed serializers (optional)
         query: `
           {
             site {